 Arthroscopy is recommended in severe cases when there is no other option but surgery.
 Some of the circumstances when arthroscopy is recommended include:

 - Removal of cartilage tears – Meniscal tears are a very common problem.
-Any tears of the menisci can lead to loose flaps which can get caught between the bone surfaces
+Any tears of the menisci can lead to loose flaps which can get caught between the bone surfaces causing severe pain.

 - Biopsy is often carried out for recurrent knee pain and swelling when there is no obvious cause such as a fall or injury.
-Inflammation of the joint lining could be a cause, with inflammatory joint disease often seen following a recent cold or flu.
+Inflammation of the joint lining could be a cause, with the inflammatory joint disease often seen following a recent cold or flu.

 - Osteoarthritis is the wear and tear of the joints caused by advancing age.
 This is the commonest form of arthritis and is due to a gradual deterioration of the joint lining.
-Other signs of this wear and tear are gradual stiffening of the knee joint and moderate swelling of the joint and changes seen on X-rays.
+Other signs of this wear and tear are the gradual stiffening of the knee joint and moderate swelling of the joint and changes seen on X-rays.